 Facilities and Exeter Airport shops

-Exeter’s compact terminal is easy to navigate, with short security queues that usually see passengers airside within ten minutes.
+Exeter’s compact terminal is easy to navigate, with short security queues that typically have passengers airside within 10 minutes.
 Before security, there’s a small café and a WHSmith for drinks, snacks and travel essentials.

 Once through to departures, travellers find the Fed & Watered Café-Bar, WHSmith and World Duty Free, along with a comfortable Executive Lounge offering drinks, light bites and charging points.
-Exeter Airport’s shopping and dining options are limited compared with larger hubs, but everything you need is close at hand.
+Exeter Airport’s shopping and dining options are limited compared with larger hubs, but everything you need is within easy reach.

-Aside from car parks 2 and 4, there are few places to watch aircraft while waving people off or waiting for arrivals, though the terminal’s compact layout means it’s easy to stay close to the action.
+Aside from car parks 2 and 4, there are no dedicated spots for watching aircraft while seeing people off or waiting for arrivals.

-Arrivals facilities are simple, with baggage reclaim only a few steps from the exit and an on-site car hire village hosting Europcar, Hertz and Enterprise.
-For car hire price comparisons, we use RentalCars.com
+Arrivals facilities are simple, with baggage reclaim only a few steps from the exit and an on-site car hire that includes hosting Europcar, Hertz and Enterprise.

 The airport also offers an Accessibility Virtual Tour online, helping passengers visualise the layout before travelling.